 Our topic this half term is Animals inlcuding Humans.
 We will be identifying and naming a variety of common animals.
 We will be describing and comparing a variety of common animals and describing how they are suited to their environment.
 We will also be learning to identify, name, draw and label the basic parts of the human body and say which part of the body is associated with each sense.

 Homework books will continue to be sent home for all Year 1 children.
 They will be sent home on a Wednesday and need to be returned on a Monday.
 The homework will be either Literacy, Numeracy, Science or theme and will link directly to the work that we are doing in school.
 If you have any questions about homework please feel free to ask.
 On the inside cover of the homework book there will be a letter with further information on supporting your child at home with their homework.
 Reception children do not receive homework, therefore it is encouraged that they read with you every night instead.

 Outdoor learning: Reception children in Class 2 have access to outdoor learning daily.
 Please ensure that they come to school with appropriate clothing for the weather. e.g. a raincoat when it is wet and sun hats when it is sunny.

 We have weekly indoor PE lessons and when the weather permits we will also have outdoor PE sessions.
-Please ensure all items of PE kit are labelled.
+Children do not need a P.E. kits until after half term.
+However, please practise dressing and undressing with your child at home in preparation for when they bring their kit in.